 A Big Date for the Hull Family

-Bobby Hull scored twice and added two assists to give him 400 career NHL points, on Nov.
+Bobby Hull scored twice and added two assists to give him 400 career NHL points on Nov.
 13, 1963, as the Blackhawks beat the Bruins 6-4.
-He scored 1,153 points before he left for the World Hockey Association (WHA) in 1972, which are the second-most in franchise history.
+He scored 1,153 points before leaving for the World Hockey Association (WHA) in 1972, the second-most in franchise history.